CTMarius/protractorStarterKit/README.md

 ### Disclaimer

 As of April 2023 Protractor has reached end of life and no support or updates will be offered by the developers.
-This means this repo is also deprecated, I will start working on a Playwright version of this as soon as possible.
+This means this repo is also deprecated, I will start working on a Playwright version of this project is available on my profile.

 ### Description: